 Innovators can take inventions a step further by personalizing them, Vladimer said.

 Your phone can tell you the temperature, then you can decide what to wear.
 What if the technology considered your characteristics and preferences?
-What if it knew that it was going to get humid later, and that would affect the hairstyle you chose in the morning?
-What if it knew the precise pollen count, what type of pollen it was, what type you are sensitive to, and which antihistamine would best for you to take to counteract it?
+What if it knew that it was going to get humid later.
+Would it affect the hairstyle you chose in the morning?
+What if it knew the precise pollen count, what type of pollen it was, what type you are sensitive to?
+And which antihistamine would best for you to take to counteract it?

 These are all possibilities.

 It’s about making people’s lives easier and happier, Vladimer says.
 Whether that means inventing the wheel or magnetic eyelashes.
 It’s all part of innovation.

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today

 IdeaScale is an innovation management solution that inspires people to take action on their ideas.
 Your community’s ideas can change lives, your business and the world.
 Connect to the ideas that matter and start co-creating the future.